 (8) weeks after the document implementation date.
 It serves to prove that the training conducted was suitable for achieving the intended learning objectives.

-The following control methods for Skill Acquisition are established in < in accordance with the training methods.
+The following control methods for Skill Acquisition are established in Organisation Name in accordance with the training methods.

 Read confirmation